 Properly Light All Areas around the Pool

-Properly lighting your pool involves more than just the lights inside the water itself.
+Properly lighting your pool and/or water features involves more than just the lights inside the water itself.
 You’ll need to focus on each of the three lighting zones – namely, the pool, the pool deck, and the rest of the backyard.
 Pool lighting helps you see while swimming at night, deck lighting can ensure that you won’t slip and fall around your pool, and lights around the rest of the backyard turn your pool (and the gardens and trees that surround it) into a focal point even from inside your house.
 By ensuring that all three of these areas have adequate lighting, you’ll improve your pool’s safety and enhance the aesthetics of your backyard oasis.

 Before you add pool lights, it’s a good idea to map out how and where to place them.
 In many cases, lights that are placed at just the correct angle can illuminate a far larger area than several poorly-angled lights, so taking this extra planning step can save you time, money, and electricity.
 Enlisting the help of a pool lighting expert is a good idea to help you with the placement of these lights.